coderefinery/reproducible-research/_episodes/03-workflow-management.md

 ### Wildcards

-The Snakefile created above contains a lot of unnecessary repetition which requires more typing and is more error-prone.
+The Snakefile created above contains a lot of unnecessary repetition which requires lots of typing and is error-prone.
 *Wildcards* can be used to avoid this situation.
 For example, the following code block:
 ```python